Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 An alternative solution for a C++ compiler is a variant of [MinGW distribution](https://nuwen.net/mingw.html) listed here.
 This distribution supports the latest GNU GCC compiler also packaged with Boost and other neat libraries.
-This distribution also comes with the lates GNU Make so can create custome command line compiles created via you favorite editor.
+This distribution also comes with the latest GNU Make program so you can create custom command line compiles from C++ files created via your favorite editor.

 #### Deviations
 If you're reading along you will notice I intentionally left out the header file mentioned in the book.
-Instead created a section header file for each of the sections because in book header has been implimented into most compilers now, plus wanted some experiance dealing with custom header files.
+Instead I created a section header file for each of the sections because in the book's presented header file the functions have been implimented into most modern compilers, plus I wanted some experiance dealing with custom header files.
-If want can get header file from books website www.stroustrup.com/Programming
+If you want, you can get the header file from book's website www.stroustrup.com/Programming

 #### Some web sites I found helpfull
 - https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet